fuzzylogicxx/fuzzylogic/posts/autumn-2020-music-purchases.md

 <p style="margin-top: 3rem;">As the leaves fell and the nights drew in, I chose to fall forward by blowing all my hard-earned on a lovely mixed bag of dub, ambient, soul, house and electro records.
 Now, if I could just find some puppy-safe time to actually listen to them…</p>

-<p>One wee thought before we dig in: I’m finding that I’m buying more from Bandcamp now that a lot of the records I want seem to appear there first.
+<p>One wee thought before we dig in: I’m finding that I’m buying from Bandcamp more and more now that a many (most?) of the records I want seem to appear there first.
 That’s great for the artists (they get most of the profit minus Bandcamp’s cut) so it’s a positive thing, but what about physical record shops?
 This got me thinking: now that we have [Bookshop](https://uk.bookshop.org/) supporting independent, _bricks and mortar_ book shops by spreading profits among them, could a similar online enterprise maybe exist for record shops?</p>

 <p>OK, enough pontificating – here’s the music.</p>

 ## Nat Birchall meets Al Breadwinner - Upright Living

 Real nice roots reggae and dub instrumentals from sunny Manchester.
 Mr Birchall is, by all accounts, an amazing musician, and in Al Breadwinner on drums and Vin Gordon on trumpet he’s assembled a stellar band.
-When I first heard this I thought it was some vintage Augustus Pablo so it was a nice surprise to find out that it was in fact made in 2020 in Stockport.
+When I first heard this I thought it was some vintage Augustus Pablo so it was funny to find out that it was in fact made in 2020 in Stockport.

 <b>Favourite track(s):</b> African Village Dance / Village Dub.